 We measured the peak brightness after calibration in the 'Racing' Picture Mode with Brightness set to max and Dynamic Dimming turned on.

 The ASUS XG27AQ gets reasonably bright in HDR.
-It's bright enough to meet the advertised DisplayHDR 400 specification, although it's not the most consistent across different content.
+It's bright enough to meet the advertised DisplayHDR 400 specification, and it tracks the target PQ EOTF well, but small highlights don't pop.

 The ASUS XG27AQ has excellent horizontal viewing angles, among the widest viewing angles we've tested on a monitor.
 The image remains accurate even when viewed at an angle.